aditi9402/DesignInk-Tees/README.md

 # DesignInk Tees
-ThreeJS 3D product website and infused with the power of artificial intelligence!
+ThreeJS 3D product website infused with the power of artificial intelligence!

 I have used:
 * ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model